 - 1. The Bermuda Monetary Authority (Authority or BMA) proposes to make enhancements to the regulatory and supervisory regime for commercial insurers and insurance groups.1 - 2.
 The BMA strives to ensure that the cornerstones of the regulatory regime for commercial insurers continue to be sound, serving the double goal of protecting policyholders and contributing to financial stability. - 3.
 The BMA also seeks to ensure that the framework continues to capture risks and detect new risks while serving the needs of the Bermuda market.
 For this purpose, the Authority continually monitors trends and market developments, including evolving risks and business models.
 Like other peer regulators, the BMA assesses the adequacy of existing regulatory tools to ensure it continues capturing the risks and enhancing the level of disclosures and transparency. - 4.
-In this context, the Authority deems it appropriate to perform targeted enhancements to its regulatory regime, which forms the basis of this consultation paper.
-These enhancements, if adopted as proposed, will primarily focus on the regulatory framework for long-term (life) insurers.
-The Authority acknowledges that the desired outcome of enhancing its regulatory regime may be achieved in a variety of ways, accordingly, the Authority will consider the views of the insurance industry and other interested persons to, where necessary, amend the proposed enhancements or consider alternative proposals.
-This approach is consistent with the Authority's normal practice, which regards all proposed changes to the regulatory regime as subject to change until the conclusion of the consultation period and required legislative changes have been effected. - 5.
-The enhancements are proposed to cover: - A. technical provisions;
+On 8 December 2022, BMA published a Notice informing stakeholders about targeted enhancements to Bermuda's regulatory and supervisory regime for commercial insurers2 primarily focused on long-term (life) insurers.
+The majority of the enhancements to the supervisory review process have been fully implemented, with the remaining being diligently implemented.
+Additionally, since January 2023, the BMA required prior approval of all long-term block reinsurance transactions and, in this process, requires a comprehensive set of information, namely information on rationale, economics and key features of the transaction; information on fit to business, strategy (underwriting and investment), expertise, and risk and capital management; information on governance, risk management and Asset Liability Matching (ALM); reinsurance, collateral and investment agreements; impact on solvency and stress testing; total asset requirements (technical provisions plus capital requirements) under both the BMA and cedent regulatory basis.